1e0ng/segmenttree/README.md

 segmenttree
 ===========

-This is a segment tree implemented in Python
+This is a [Segment tree](http://en.wikipedia.org/wiki/Segment_tree) implemented in Python.